 - Other conditions that can affect production of red blood cells

-The tests can tell your doctor whether your red blood cells are starting to recover from the treatment.
+The tests can tell your doctor whether your bone marrow is starting to recover from the treatment.